carlossg/presentations/2023-05_devoxx_uk/index.md

 * Customers can have multiple AEM environments that they can self-serve
 <!-- * Customers run their dev/stage/production -->
-* Each customer: 3+ Kubernetes namespaces (dev, stage, prod environments)
+* Each customer: 3+ Kubernetes namespaces
 * Each environment is a micro-monolith ™
 <!-- * Sandboxes, evaluation-like environments